What JCUSA Student Advocate can do for you as a JCU student:

 - Accompany you to meetings, hearing or discussions with JCU staff, in person or by phone/video, or, in some cases represent you at University hearings.

-- Proof read your communications to the University, for example: informal complaints, formal complaints, misconduct or appeal statements, Statement of Reasons, and other correspondence.
+- Proof read your communications to the University, for example: informal complaints, formal complaints, misconduct or appeal statements, and other correspondence.

 - Promote self-advocacy to empower students to understand and act on their rights and responsibilities.